Py-Contributors/.github/profile/README.md

 - Join Py-Contributors community on Discord:- [Discord Invite link](https://discord.gg/3MbbNt97)
 - Check upcoming [event/update](https://py-contributors.github.io/updates/index.html)

+## Why should you join this community

+1. Accelerate your learning by contributing to open-source projects.
+2. Learn from each other experince and meet link-minded people

 ## Our Standards

 Examples of behavior that contributes to creating a positive environment